You may see rubbery rope-like ropy strands in your stools when you do a parasite cleanse.

 To help purge rope worm or mucoid plaque from your body, try:

-Intestinal-moving herbs: Make sure you're pooping at least once daily — and ideally, more often during detox.
-Take a combination of herbs that may support your bowel movements like aloe vera, ginger root, and clove.
-The herbs also support the lowering of inflammation.
-(12, 13, 14, 15)
+Colon support: Make sure you're pooping at least once daily — and ideally, more often during detox.
+Certain herbs may support your bowel movements and also support the lowering of inflammation.
+(14, 15, 16, 17)

-Kidney and liver herbs: Toxic buildup can be hard on your liver and kidneys.
+Kidney and liver support: Toxic buildup can be hard on your liver and kidneys.
 Nurturing their function aids detox.
-Herbs like milk thistle and gynostemma may support your liver and kidneys against damage.
-TUDCA, a water-soluble bile acid, may also support your liver health.
-(16, 17, 18, 19)
+Some herbs may support your liver and kidneys against damage.
+(18, 19, 20)

 Both the rope worm and mucoid plaque theories involve pathogens, including parasites.
-Whether the stringy goo is a parasite itself or forms due to your body's defensive efforts against pathogens, it's crucial to get rid of it.
+Whether the stringy goo is a parasite itself or forms due to your body's defensive efforts against pathogens, it may help you to get rid of it.

-Mimosa pudica seed and other parasite-killing herbs help support your gut and trigger you to pass the stringy substance.
+Certain herbs can help support your gut and trigger you to pass the stringy substance if you choose to do a parasite cleanse.

 Shift Your Focus